Welcome the the weird and wonderful World Wildlife Federation of Justice! Be sure to check out the LINKS!

 2006: I ran a roleplaying campaign using the WWFJ setting, using a mashup of the Mutants & Masterminds and Spaceship Zero game rules (both published by Green Ronin Publishing) (Chris Stewart came up with the name for the World Wildlife Federation of Justice.)

-2009: (April) “Mid-Afternoon of the Living Dead” featuring Go-Rilla and Elk Diablo was published in the Cloudscape Comics’ “Funday Sunnies” book.
-UPDATE: You can now read the entire story at http://act-i-vate.com/114-34-1.comic
+2009: (April) “Mid-Afternoon of the Living Dead” featuring Go-Rilla and Elk Diablo was published in the Cloudscape Comics’ “Funday Sunnies” anthology and Panels for Primates.

 2011: Ten unique trading cards are created for the Chicagoland Entertainment Expo.
-Click HERE to see the entire set, featuring BABOOM!
+Includes BABOOM!
 Go-Rilla, Hypnopotamus, Haardvark, Shockatiel, Salamancer, Tarmadillo and more.

 I love the artwork I’m seeing on the WWFJ and am thrilled to see it being moved into the realm of RPGs.
 Though I do not play Mutants and Masterminds I may just have to pick up the book for the art and stats. any chance you might team up with other possible game systems like ICONS?